memfault/interrupt/_drafts/memfault-matter.md

         1. DNS entry for a Memfault UDP relay <memfault-udp-relay.example.com> (if required via NAT64)
     2. via a local Memfault UDP relay
         1. via an announcement using multicast DNS service discovery
-        2. via a well-known IPv6 multicast address, e.g.<ff05::f417> (shortened hexspeak for memfault)
+        2. via a well-known IPv6 multicast address, e.g.<ff05::f417> (shortened hexspeak for Memfault)

 In the following, we'll discuss the various options.

 ### Via HTTP & TCP

-TCP is currently an option for non-Thread matter devices.
+TCP is currently an option for non-Thread Matter devices.
 TCP is being discussed and implemented also for Thread but might have an impact on the code size.

 This could be enabled with